tommyguo/blogg/README.md

 * basic familiarity with Express or similar web app framework: [www.npmjs.com/package/express](https://www.npmjs.com/package/express)
 * basic SQL

+And here are some things that you might learn by implementing Blogg:
+* how to structure a web app
+* good development practices
+* more advanced HTML, CSS, JavaScript, Node.js, and React
+* React Router
+* Webpack
+* SQL and Sequelize
+* environment variables
+* responsive web design
+* authentication
+* HTTPS
+* cloud computing

 # Technologies
 Blogg is written in JavaScript on the front-end and back-end.
 It's a single page application that uses React on the front-end (and Webpack + Babel to prepare the React files).
 Front-end routing is handled with React Router while back-end routing for features such as HTTPS and API calls to the database are handled with Express.
 Blogg uses Sequelize as its ORM and PostgreSQL as its database.
-Blog posts are written in Markdown and converted to HTML to be served later using Remarkable.
+Blog posts are written in Markdown and converted to HTML using Remarkable.
 Authentication is done using Google Sign-In.

 ![](src/files/diagram.svg)

 # Get Started
 If you're stuck at any point, feel free to email me at `tguo1393@gmail.com`.

-### Download the latest versions of `node` and `npm`:
+### Download the latest versions of node and npm:
 [nodejs.org/en/](https://nodejs.org/en/)

 ### Set up your cloud-hosted virtual machine (VM) instance: